Effective brand positioning is a key ingredient to the world’s most successful businesses. This includes both B2C and B2B brands alike.

-Most business leaders have a vague sense of what brand positioning is, but many wouldn’t be able to define the concept if you pushed them on it.
+But while most business leaders have a sense of what brand positioning is, many wouldn’t be able to unpack the concept if you pushed them on it.

-Seeing as how your brand is arguably your business’s most valuable asset, it’s important to understand just what is meant by brand positioning and why it’s so important for your business’s success.
+Seeing as how your brand is arguably your business’s most valuable asset, it’s critical to understand both what is meant by brand positioning and why it’s so important for the growth of your business.

 - What is Brand Positioning?

 - The Insights You Need to Position Your Brand

 - How to Create a Brand Positioning Map

 - How to Write a Brand Positioning Statement

 - Brand Positioning Examples